-Graduate Attribute (with underpinning knowledge profile and indicators of attainment) Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes Presents work verbally in a clear, appropriate and articulate manner, using visual aids appropriately in a range of contexts.
+Graduate Attribute (with underpinning knowledge profile and indicators of attainment) Self-review instructions Guidance to guide interpretation of changes to Graduate Attributes • Presents work verbally in a clear, appropriate and articulate manner, using visual aids appropriately in a range of contexts.
 Comprehends and responds appropriately to written and verbal instructions and appropriately instructs or briefs others in group exercises.
-Produces engineering specifications or design documentation that satisfy the requirements of the design brief.
-Critically evaluates the effectiveness and appropriateness of their own communication methods.
-WA10: Project Management and Finance: As above in WA2.
+Produces engineering specifications or design documentation that satisfy the requirements of the design brief. • Critically evaluates the effectiveness and appropriateness of their own communication methods.
+WA10: Project Management and Finance As above in WA2.
 No change.
 WA10: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.
-Indicators of attainment: Selects and justifies appropriate forms of contract for delivery of work by consultants or contractors.
-Selects and applies relevant systems or techniques for managing quality, reliability and risk in the context of engineering projects.
+Indicators of attainment: • Selects and justifies appropriate forms of contract for delivery of work by consultants or contractors.
+Selects and applies relevant systems or techniques for managing quality, reliability and risk in the context of engineering projects. • Selects and applies relevant project management techniques to the planning and execution of future work. • Estimates the capital and on-going costs of engineering work.